ConanMercer/Classification_of_wine/README.md

 This project uses data visualization, analysis, and machine learning.

-Open the IrisAnalysis.ipynb file to read through this Jupyter Notebook.
+Open the WineAnalysis.ipynb file to read through this Jupyter Notebook.

 This project is ongoing.